MKesenheimer/fault-injection-library/docs/getting_started.md

 ...
 ```

+The next step is to copy an existing glitching script and to adapt it to your needs.
+Start by copying [https://github.com/MKesenheimer/fault-injection-library/blob/master/example/pico-glitcher.py](https://github.com/MKesenheimer/fault-injection-library/blob/master/example/pico-glitcher.py).
+More example projects are located at [https://github.com/MKesenheimer/fault-injection-library/tree/master/projects](https://github.com/MKesenheimer/fault-injection-library/tree/master/projects).

+See [examples](examples.md) for more information how to use findus and the Pico Glitcher.

 ## Updating the Pico Glitcher firmware

 Your Pico Glitcher should come with the latest firmware already installed.
 If not, follow the following procedure to update the software on the Pico Glitcher.